akvorado/akvorado/console/data/docs/02-configuration.md

 - `username` is the username to use for authentication
 - `password` is the password to use for authentication
 - `database` defines the database to use to create tables
+- `kafka` defines the configuration for the Kafka consumer.
+Currently, the only interesting key is `consumers` which defines the number of consumers to use to consume messages from the Kafka topic.
+It is silently bound by the maximum number of threads ClickHouse will use (by default, the number of CPUs).
+It should also be less than the number of partitions: the additional consumers will stay idle.
 - `resolutions` defines the various resolutions to keep data
 - `max-partitions` defines the number of partitions to use when creating consolidated tables